ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 You have to put it at the root directory of your project, and the .merlin will be loaded next time you open an OCaml file in the editor.

-To benefit of code navigation accross files you'll also need to generate "cmt" files.
+To benefit of code navigation across files you'll also need to generate "cmt" files.
 Pass the `-bin-annot` flag to the compiler.